Ashraf Gilani: Constitutional Revolution

-The revolution in 1906 was suppressed at its early stages.
+The revolution in 1906 was suppressed in its early stages.
 After the bombardment and dissolution of the parliament by Mohammad Ali Shah Qajar, Ashrafedin fled to Eshtehard, in the suburb of capital Tehran.
 A few months later when he returned to Rasht he became influenced by the leaders of the Social-Democrats of the Caucasus.
 This effect was later visible in the articles published in Nasim-e Shomal.

 Death

 Ashrafedin was finally arrested for his anti government activities.
 The exact date of his arrest in unknown.
 As it was announced in his newspaper, Nasim-e Shomal, Ashrafedin died on 20 March 1934 in Tehran.
-He was buried in a cemetery near the city of Rey south of the capital Tehran.The newspaper Nasim-e Shomal did not last long after his death.
+He was buried in a cemetery near the city of Rey south of the capital Tehran.
+The Nasim-e Shomal did not last long after his death.